MASTER THE

 - [x]Architecture Diagrams

-- [+]Profiles V8 heap snapshots
+- [+]Profiles V8 heap snapshots and allocation paths

-- [+]Implements backpressure with Streams
+- [+]Implements backpressure with streams

-- [+]Offloads CPU tasks to Worker Threads
+- [+]Moves CPU-bound work to Worker Threads when needed

-- Foundations Done
+- Architecture Done

-- Event Loop Done
+- Buffers Done

 - Streams Done

-- Worker Threads Compiling
+- Worker Threads Drafting

 - Clustering Pending